 Hawthorn Arts Centre

-Architect John Beswicke’s spectacular Second-Empire-style Town Hall was completed in 1889, and opened with a Grand Ball.
-Built in a Renaissance style it was described as a two storey brick and stucco building with a 100ft (30.48m) tower.
+Architect John Beswicke’s spectacular Second-Empire-style town hall was completed in 1889, and opened with a Grand Ball.
+Built in a Renaissance style it was a two storey brick and stucco building with a 100ft (30.48m) tower.
 It was home to municipal offices, post office, fire station, police station and courthouse.

-In 2013 the town hall was reimagined and redeveloped into the Hawthorn Arts Centre comprising of a gallery, performance spaces, Boroondara’s 360 Youth Services, function rooms and artist studios – it is a beautiful example of perfectly blended 19th and 20th Century architecture.
+In 2013 the town hall was reimagined and redeveloped into the Hawthorn Arts Centre comprising a gallery, performance spaces, Boroondara’s 360 Youth Services, function rooms and artist studios – it is a beautiful example of perfectly blended 19th and 20th century architecture.

-Come and see for yourself how this sympathetic and innovative redevelopment has created a stunning venue for the delivery of arts and youth programs for the local community and beyond.
+Come and see for yourself how this sympathetic and innovative redevelopment has created a stunning venue for the delivery of arts and youth programs for the local community.

 Time & Date